sbarbat/cloudshop/README.md

-# cloudshop
+# Cloudshop

-A spring boot microservices backend
+## A Spring Boot eCommerce microservices backend

+> THIS PROJECT IS UNDER DEVELOPMENT.
+FEEL FREE TO CONTRIBUTE.